spectrumitec/ai_local/README.md

 docker compose -f ./docker-compose.yaml up -d
 </pre>

-If needed, see the Docker Desktop helpers for more details of this step: https://github.com/spectrumitec/ai_local/blob/main/_HotTos/2_Docker_Desktop_Setup.md
+4. When the application containers are deployed, a docker network will be configured with internal network of 172.18.0.0/24.
+Each container will have it's own IP address in this docker network.
+Some of the containers have web services and connections to them will be handled via and HAproxy container using ACL rules.
+By default the ACLs are configured to only local naming (below).
+The HAproxy configuration can be modified as you need to resolve other naming if choosing to use DNS resolution.
+For basic setup, we will use localhost and hosts naming which doesn't depend on DNS services.

-4. Your local system running these containers will need to have the following hosts file entries added.
+Your local system will need the following default hosts entries added to the hosts file.

+- Windows: c:\windows\system32\drivers\etc\hosts
+- Linux: /etc/hosts

+Hosts file additions (local naming):

 <pre>
 # Add to hosts file